kmzbrnoI/mtb-daemon/tcp-protocol/README.md

 When MTB-USB general change state (connected, disconnected, bus speed changed, ...) occurs, `mtbusb` event is sent to all connected clients.

+## Addresses

+Valid address of a MTB module: 1..255.

 ## [Messages specification](messages.md)

 ## Specialization of messages for module types